Welcome to Corvus Class

 We also had lots of fun in the lead up to Christmas and made decorations, cards and played lots of games!

-In Autumn 1 Rabbits have been taking part in the topic ‘Toy Story’.
+In Autumn 1 Corvus have been taking part in the topic ‘Toy Story’.
 We have been exploring old and new toys and comparing the similarities and differences between them.
 We even had an old toy trunk delivered to school for us to look at!
 The children have been learning a class story called ‘I love you Blue Kangaroo’ and they have all had lots of fun acting it out and writing their own versions of it.
-Rabbits have also been finding out about changes that happen during Autumn.
+Corvus have also been finding out about changes that happen during Autumn.
 We have been collecting lots of objects like leaves, conkers, twigs and acorns and putting them in our special Autumn basket.